IBM-Automation-SPGI/Event-Automation-PoT/3/index.md

     <summary><span style="color:lightblue">EVENT PROCESSING FLOWS</span></summary>

     <br>
-    <p>An event processing flow ingests a stream of events, analyzes that input, and takes automatic actions (defined by the user) in response to those conditions.</p>
+    <p>An event processing flow ingests streams of events, analyzes that input, and takes automatic actions (defined by the user) in response to conditions.</p>

     <p>A flow begins with one or multiple event sources which represent inbound events.
 For the purposes of this demonstration, you will leverage the STUDENTXX.ORDERS event stream that was defined in the previous module.
 You will do so using EP's intuitive, no-code authoring canvas.</p>
     <br>